nextpart/spl-manager/README.md

 ### Top-level `spl` Modules

-- `connections` provides you a list of connections in the configuration.
+- `connections` provides you a list of connections available via configuration.

 - `docker` helps you to manage the local splunk container instance.

 - `apps` abstracts the handling of local application folders at a given `--path` and helps with validation, packaging, vetting, etc.

-- `samples` are based on the configured queries for a `--connection` or `--src` and can download results and store them automatically at a `--path` to use for _SA-Eventgen_.
+- `samples` are based on the configured queries for a `--conn` or `--src` and can download results and store them automatically at a `--path` to use for _SA-Eventgen_.

 - `manager` acts as a direct `ConnectionAdapter` interface for the specified `--conn`